steam3d/help.magicpods.app/docs/issue-infinite-search.md

 # Infinite search

-Sometimes when connecting AirPods, MagicPods may try to connect (or search for) headphones in endlessly.
-Even if the headphones are connected successfully and you are listening to music through them.

 !!! tip
     Ignore this warn notification if MagicPods is working normally or [report](report-issue.md) accidental notification.

+In most cases, this error occurs because the Windows-managed Bluetooth adapter fails to send data to MagicPods.

 ![](media/InfiniteSearch.png)

-For unknown reason Windows do not allow working with bluetooth and reboot doesn't help.

-### Solution 1

-Check some settings in The Windows
+Based on user feedback, the following reasons have been identified:

+- Corrupted system files
+- Windows update that caused issues
+- Bluetooth driver update that caused issues
+- Incorrect Windows settings, often after using optimization tools

+The following steps may help resolve this issue.
+Start with the first step and continue until the problem is resolved.
+Before you begin, close MagicPods.
+After each step, restart MagicPods and check if the issue is resolved.

-1. Close the MagicPods.
-Right click on MagicPods tray icon «Exit» or in MagicPods window click «Close MagicPods»
+To close MagicPods, right-click the MagicPods tray icon and select `Exit`, or open the MagicPods window and click `Close MagicPods`.

+### 1. Check system files for errors

+1. Perform file verification according to Microsoft's official instructions [Using System File Checker in Windows](https://support.microsoft.com/en-us/windows/using-system-file-checker-in-windows-365e0031-36b1-6031-f804-8fd86e0ef4ca)
-2. Open the Windows settings (Win+i)
+2. Restart the computer

+### 2. Update your Bluetooth driver

+#### Using Windows Update
+1. Open `Settings` by pressing `Win + I`.
+2. Go to `Windows Update`.
+3. Click `Check for updates` and install any available updates.
+4. Click `Advanced options`, then select `Optional updates`.
+5. Look for any available `Bluetooth driver updates` and install them.

+#### Manually Updating the Driver

+If no updates are found automatically:

+1. Visit the website of your `Bluetooth adapter’s manufacturer`.
+2. Download the latest `Bluetooth driver` for your device.
+3. Install the driver following the manufacturer’s instructions.

+If steps did not help, try to install the older Bluetooth driver instead the latest one.

+### 3. Check some settings in Windows

+1. Open `Settings` by pressing `Win + I`.
-3. Go to -> `Privacy` -> `Radios`.
+2. Go to -> `Privacy` -> `Radios`.
 Turn off all switches and turn on again
-4. Go to -> `Privacy` -> `Other Devices`.
+3. Go to -> `Privacy` -> `Other Devices`.
 Turn off all switches and turn on again
-5. Open the MagicPods and try to connect AirPods

 ![](media/InfiniteSearchWindowsSettings.gif)

-### Solution 2

-1. Close the MagicPods.
-Right click on MagicPods tray icon `Exit` or in MagicPods window click `Close MagicPods`
-2. Update a Bluetooth driver to the latest version from manufacturer site.
-(Note: Windows update center may has not latest bluetooth driver)
-3. Open the MagicPods and try to connect AirPods

-If steps from above did not help, try to install the older Bluetooth driver instead the latest one.

-### Solution 3

-1. Close the MagicPods
-2. Open `Task Manager` and terminate `MagicPodsService.exe` and `MagicPodsUI.exe` if they still work
+### 4. Reinstall MagicPods

-3. Uninstall the MagicPods
+1. Uninstall the MagicPods
-4. `Important!` Reboot your PC
+2. `Important!` Reboot your PC
-5. Install MagicPods
+3. Install MagicPods

-Usefully steeps above must help. if the problem still persists or you know a new solution, [create new issue.](report-issue.md)
+The useful steps above should help.
+If the problem persists or you have found a new solution, [create a new issue.](report-issue.md)